yemifalokun/comparingclassifiers/README.md

 ## Improving the Model

-This dataset is so imbalanced when you look at the Exploratory section of this Notebook, using the features to see if we can get a higher percentage of successful sign up for long term product did not provide a positive result with the exception of customer that have housing loan with a number of 52.4%
+This dataset is so imbalanced when you look at the Exploratory section of this Notebook.
+Using the features to see if we can get a higher percentage of successful sign up for long term product did not provide a positive result with the exception of customer that have housing loan with a number of 52.4%

 Using Grid Search to create models with the different parameters and evaluate the performance metrics